mindful-math/mindful-math.github.io/content/post/olsGradientDescent.md

 - [vector autoregressions tangent](#vector-autoregressions-tangent)

 ## audience
-This is written towards someone who has taken a first course in statistics alongside a first course in linear algebra.
-A first course in time series or dynamical systems would enhance your takeaway as well.
-The main takeaway is that:
+This is written towards someone who has taken a first course in statistics alongside a first course in linear algebra (and time series wouldn't hurt).
+The main takeaway is:
-> Gradient descent applied to the squared loss for a linear model converges to the OLS solution **if** we choose a small enough step size.
+> Gradient descent applied to the squared loss for a linear model converges to the OLS solution **for a particular step size**.

 ## setup
 An engineer observes noisy observations of a linear model,

 $$ y=Xw^* + \varepsilon ,$$

 where $X\in\mathbb{R}^{n\times n}$ represents the data matrix (I'm assuming the number of features equals the number of data points for simplicity), $w^\*\in\mathbb{R}^{n} $ represents the true weight vector, and $\varepsilon \in \mathbb{R}^n$ represents some noise.
-Here is an example dataset we may get where $\varepsilon$ is Gumbel with mode -1 and scale 10.
+Below is example data an engineer may come across with Gumbel error on measurements.

 ![Gumbel Errors](/exampleData.png)